congatudo/Congatudo/README.md

 ## LICENSE

-This work is licensed under the [GNU General Public License v3.0](LICENSE-GPLV30).
-All media and data files that are not source code are licensed under the [Creative Commons Attribution 4.0 BY-SA license](LICENSE-CCBYSA40).
+This work is licensed under the [Apache License 2.0](https://github.com/congatudo/Congatudo/blob/master/LICENSE).
+All media and data files that are not source code are licensed under the [Creative Commons Attribution 4.0 BY-SA license](https://creativecommons.org/licenses/by/4.0/).

 More information about licenses in [Opensource licenses](https://opensource.org/licenses/) and [Creative Commons licenses](https://creativecommons.org/licenses/).